lightstep/varopt/README.md

 by Edith Cohen, Nick Duffield, Haim Kaplan, Carsten Lund, and Mikkel Thorup.

-VarOpt is a reservoir-type sampler that maintains a fixed size sample and provides a mechanism for merging unequal-weight samples.
+VarOpt is a reservoir-type sampler that maintains a fixed-size sample and provides a mechanism for merging unequal-weight samples.

 This package also includes a simple reservoir sampling algorithm,